-Almost all areas of the face can be treated but there are the usual requested treatment sites:
+Almost all areas of the face can be treated but there are the usually requested treatment sites:

-- correction after aggressive removal of undereye fat fads from lower blepharoplasty
+- Correction after aggressive removal of undereye fat fads from a lower blepharoplasty

 - Anywhere else fat is needed or wanted